A sculptural puzzle: The demolished church of Kerkdriel

 An argument against placing the corbels of St Paul and the angel in the choir is that they are shown lying about on a series of photographs taken during the 1949-1950 archaeological excavations carried out inside the church ruins.
 When these photographs were taken, the choir was still standing and as there were plans for rebuilding, the sculpture mentioned on the 1952 list is likely to have still been in place, which would seem to imply that the two corbels did not come from the choir.
 However, the only other place where they could be accommodated is in the sixteenth-century extensions of the nave aisles.
 Such a location seems unlikely in view of the fourteenth-century date of the sculptures and the fact they are not mentioned in descriptions of the church predating its demolition, the more so as they are among the finest sculptures of the church.
 Had they been situated here they would have been easily visible.
 The choir option therefore remains the only likely possibility.
 Maybe the two corbels were found during the excavations or were, for some unknown reason, removed from their architectural context prior to 1952.

-Two medallions with donor figures from the choir vaults with St Martin on the left and St Paul on the right.
+Two medallions with donor figures from the choir vaults with St Martin above and St Paul below.
 Source: Royal Library, The Hague

 But why would St Paul feature in the choir of a church dedicated to St Martin?
 This answer to this question is not difficult to find and, if correct, provides more evidence for a provenance from this location.
 There is in fact some slight evidence that St Paul was a co-patron of the church.
 Not only did the abbey of St Paul in Utrecht possess considerable rights and lands in Kerkdriel, the sixteenth-century paintings on the choir vault depicted two scenes with donors and their saints.
 In the first, St Martin was shown with a clerical person kneeling in front of a prayer-stool; in the second, a figure who very much resembles St Paul accompanied three ecclesiastics.
 This suggests the Kerkdriel choir could well have housed the corbels with the angel and St Paul, and I would like to think they were accompanied there by the figures of St Martin and a second angel, to make a satisfactory ensemble.